ccm-innovation/react-native-twilio-chat/docs/AccessManager.md

 # AccessManager
-The AccessManager is Twilio's separation of authenticating your instance of Twilio from the functionality of IP Messaging.
+The AccessManager is Twilio's separation of authenticating your instance of Twilio from the functionality of Programable Chat.
+It is optional in the lastest release of the SDKs.

 ## `new AccessManager(token)`
 |Name |Type |Description |